Galaxy Note 20 Ultra specs leak confirming internals, extras - 9to5Google

 On top of that, this report suggests that the Galaxy Note 20 Ultra will be the first smartphone to come with a Gorilla Glass 7 screen.
 That’s not all, as it will also feature a 120Hz refresh rate, although we’re not sure if that will be available at the full QHD+ resolution or will be capped at FHD+ – as seen on the Galaxy S20 series earlier this year.

-It looks like the Exynos 990 will be used in European and global markets, while we’re still still led to believe that North American will get the Qualcomm Snapdragon 865 or 865+.
-That still is to be confirmed but it would be highly likely.
+It looks like the Exynos 990 will be used in European and global markets, while we’re still led to believe that North America will get the Qualcomm Snapdragon 865 or 865+.
+That is still to be confirmed but should be highly likely.

 The battery is set to measure in at 4,500mAh, which should provide all-day longevity.
 However, given the often poor battery optimization with Exynos chipsets, this might be a concern to many fans thinking of picking up the Note 20 Ultra this time around.